ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference

 \subsection{Elastic inference}

 \name supports elastic inference by using its own certainty to determine when to stop.
 The entropy threshold $\tau$ governs the trade-off between efficiency and accuracy.
 A low threshold enforces stricter confidence requirements, causing most inputs to undergo more thinking steps, which increases computational cost but improves accuracy.
-In contrast, a high threshold allows earlier exits for more inputs, reducing latency and computation cost at the expense of potential accuracy loss.
-This flexibility enables users to tune the model according to specific resource and performance needs.
+In contrast, a high threshold allows more inputs to exit early, reducing latency and computation cost at the expense of potential accuracy loss.
+This flexibility enables users to tune the model at runtime according to specific resource and performance needs.